Labritus/Dual-Wheel-Balancing-Drone/README.md

 - Upon detection, the Pi triggers appropriate behavior such as initiating movement or sending control signals to the motor handler via I2C.
 - This allows the vehicle to respond to human presence in basic interaction scenarios.

-📂 Implementation details can be found in the `PeopleDetection` folder.

 ### 6. Web Interface
 We have built a lightweight local web control interface on the Raspberry Pi, which users can access through mobile phones or computer browsers.
 It is easy to operate, has a simple and beautiful interface, and supports the following two core functions: